jorgealcubilla/TFM_DataScience/README.md

 ### 1) Selection and analysis of a deep learning model using Keras
 The selected model is based on the paper ['Towards perspective-free object counting with deep learning' by Daniel Oñoro-Rubio and Roberto J. López-Sastre.](http://agamenon.tsc.uah.es/Investigacion/gram/publications/eccv2016-onoro.pdf)

+The main challenge of this section will be to translate the Caffe´s original model into Keras´.
 The detailed process can be found in the notebook [i_model_selection](https://github.com/jorgealcubilla/TFM_DataScience/blob/master/i_model_selection.ipynb) within the 'master' folder of this project.

 ### 2) Data_set: Selection and validation